 Noise at Work

-The Occupational Safety and Health Administration (OSHA) is a federal agency that regulates safety in the workplace.
-OSHA has established regulations around hearing protection and conservation.
-OSHA requires a five-phase hearing conservation program for industry:
+The Occupational Safety and Health Administration, or OSHA, is a federal agency that sets workplace safety rules.
+These rules include hearing protection and conservation.
+OSHA requires a five-phase program to protect hearing.
+These phases are as follows:

-The National Institute for Occupational Safety and Health (NIOSH) Noise and Hearing Loss Prevention webpage provides additional information on this topic.
-NIOSH is a federal research agency that makes recommendations and provides additional resources for preventing occupational hearing loss.
+The National Institute for Occupational Safety and Health, or NIOSH, has a Noise and Hearing Loss Prevention webpage.
+NIOSH is a federal research agency that works to prevent work-related hearing loss.

 To find an audiologist near you, visit ProFind.